 ANSWER: No. Rather than set a specific quota of members to determine whether or not to charter a student organization, Student Activities places a greater emphasis on understanding the organization's plans to develop into a thriving organization.

 How long does the recognition process take?

 ANSWER: There are two review periods each semester.
 From the submission deadline, the review process takes approximately 8 weeks.
 This is assuming that all of your forms have been completed in full and that all signatures have been obtained.
 Mistakes or neglected information in the application documents will lead to a delay.
 After the application has been approved officers within the organization will then participate in the next available chartering workshop series, which culminates with an official recognition ceremony.
+After the chartering workshop series student organziation may begin operating as an interest group only.
 As soon as the organization is recognized at the official recognition ceremony, it may begin operating and meeting as an official student organization.